-The Forbes post Serverless Hits A Speed Bump, And Other Predictions For 2018 indicates that Serverless promises to take away the burden of managing “infrastructure,” leaving in-house IT folks free to engage in more software development work, and move more toward AI and other smart technologies.
-2017 has witnessed rapid strides in Serverless Computing, though developers have missed out on a hardcore production environment with distributed tooling infrastructure.
+The Forbes post Serverless Hits A Speed Bump, And Other Predictions For 2018 indicates that serverless promises to take away the burden of managing “infrastructure,” leaving in-house IT folks free to engage in more software development work, and move more toward AI and other smart technologies.
+2020 has witnessed rapid strides in serverless computing, though developers have missed out on a hardcore production environment with distributed tooling infrastructure.

 Risks and Benefits of Going Serverless

 The most apparent risks of Serverless computing include:

 - The inability to control the computing infrastructure from the client side, thus limiting the scope of custom solutions.
 The cloud service provider (CSP) may impose additional restrictions that thwart the applicability of specific use cases.
 Public clouds dealing with many clients may further security concerns.

 - As the client cannot directly conduct tests on hosted services, compliance may be a major concern.
 For proprietary tests, some businesses may still prefer a server-based infrastructure.

 - If a client wants a CSP switchover, it may be a hassle and time-consuming effort.

 - Specific tasks may require other third-party applications, increasing the total cost of provisioned services by a CSP.

 Many popular FaaS services such as AWS Lambda and MS Azure were in use as early as 2008.
 This was an obvious problem for serverless since too many function calls may increase the cost of services unless users are careful with their requests.

 - Scalability: Most serverless environments offer auto scalability, making scalable solutions an exact science.
 Pay as you go.